Schizophrenia is a severe internal complaint, characterized by profound dislocations in

 the brain reacts to certain stimulants, similar to sounds, smells, and sights, and can

-• Brain abnormality: exploration has set up abnormal brain structure and function in
+lead to visions and visions. - Brain abnormality: exploration has set up abnormal brain structure and function in

 people with schizophrenia.
 Still, this type of abnormality doesn’t be in all

-schizophrenics and can do in people without a complaint.
+schizophrenics and can do in people without a complaint. - Environmental factors: substantiation suggests that certain environmental factors,

 similar to a viral infection, expansive exposure to poisons like marijuana, or largely